New Year’s resolutions all too frequently fall by the wayside by the end of January.

 I watch the news every day and one thing that is mentioned often is the NHS struggling to cope.

 Executives have said that once winter sets in, bringing the seasonal outbreaks of colds, flu and the additional problems they can bring, such as pneumonia, the strain on the NHS will get worse.

 So, we need to do all we can to take preventative steps.

 The tips in this winter wellness blog include planning a winter vacation.
 A dose of winter sun is an ideal pick-me-up and should help to make the winter feel that bit shorter.

-If you are a person who likes to make resolutions, or are at least open to suggestions about things you could do to improve your life, these 22 resolution ideas for 2019 offer some fun ideas that work for both men and women.
+If you are a person who likes to make resolutions, or are at least open to suggestions about things you could do to improve your life, these 10 most common New Year’s Resolutions offer some fun ideas that work for both men and women.